OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

       ``$file`` uses a transport configuration that includes all transport instances defined in the configuration file.

+  .. prop:: DCPSGlobalSecurityConfig=<name>
+    :default: The built-in security plugin configuration.

+    Selects a :sec:`security` section as the process-wide security plugin configuration.
+OpenDDS Security must be enabled at build time and with :prop:`DCPSSecurity`.
+All Domain Participants created by the process use this configuration.

   .. prop:: DCPSInfoRepo=<objref>
     :default: ``file://repo.ior``